jewelsofthought/neshama/site/personal/socio_political.md

 Continuing on to the second article.
 It talks of Forgiveness.
 And says something very true

 <blockquote>
 “Perhaps the most fundamental law of the universe is that everything that exists seeks to perpetuate itself.
 An organism survives by defending itself and eating other things and producing offspring—not all organisms!
-So, too, do good and evil seek to perpetuate themselves?
+So, too, do good and evil seek to perpetuate themselves.
 In the moral dimension, this is known as the law of karma, which stipulates that good begets good and evil, evil.
 Since none of us is perfect, this law says, we can expect to have to settle our accounts sooner or later.
 Even if our wrongs amount to no more than petty slanders and the spite of day-to-day life, the tally can still end up quite large.
 And there is no escaping it.

-Nevertheless, Christianity does offer a way out of the inexorable chain of Karma. **It&mdash;the Doctrine of Forgiveness&mdash;accounted as the unique contribution of Jesus Christ to the spiritual life of humanity,** since no teacher before him seems to have given this idea much attention.
+Nevertheless, Christianity does offer a way out of the inexorable chain of Karma.
+It&mdash;the Doctrine of **Forgiveness**&mdash;accounted as the unique contribution of Jesus Christ to the spiritual life of humanity, since no teacher before him seems to have given this idea much attention.
 It is expressed most succinctly by a line of the Lord’s Prayer: _“Forgive us our transgressions as we forgive those that transgress against us”_.
 (Matthew 6:12).

 </blockquote>

 While this is usually taken as merely high-minded sentiment, closer examination reveals how it can turn the law of Karma upon its head.
 We sow as we reap; thus if we forgive, we are entitled to forgiveness in turn.

-Forgiveness offers an escape from the monstrous quid pro quo that is the essence of the world.
+Forgiveness offers an escape from the monstrous q_uid pro quo_ that is the essence of the world.
 Forgiveness is a steadfast refusal to see wrongs, or, if they are seen, to remember them.
 Forgiveness is the ultimate act of generosity, since it gives without keeping count, and it is the ultimate act of freedom, since it liberates those who practice it from bondage to past hurts or losses: by refusing to care about any supposed damage, we proclaim our immunity to it.

 Just some morning thoughts.